Originally posted 2009-09-19 06:43:38. Republished by Blog Post Promoter

-When I moved to California in 1980, I was sort of lost for needlepoint.
+When I moved to California in 1980, I was lost for needlepoint.

-Yes, there were some stores in San Francisco, but I didn’t have time on my lunch hour to get to them.
+Yes, there were some stores in San Francisco, but I didn’t have time during my lunch hour to visit them.
 There was a knitting and needlepoint store on my way home from work, but it was not too exciting.

 But all that changed when I moved to Rockridge, a neighborhood in North Oakland.